Minimal Braces: Minimal braces of small order

 The brace~$Q_{10}^+$, shown in Figure~\ref{fig:Q_10^+with-non-superfluous-edge}, has precisely one edge joining two noncubic vertices, and it is not superfluous; consequently, $Q_{10}^+$ is a minimal brace.

-It is easily seen that $K_{3,3}$~and~$B_8$ are the only simple cubic bipartite graphs of order at most eight.
-(For instance, one may adopt the strategy used in the proof of Proposition~\ref{prp:cubic-bipartite-graphs-order-ten}.)
+For a simple bipartite graph~$G[A,B]$, its {\it bipartite complement}~$\overline{G}$ is the graph that has the same set of vertices and has edge set $\{ab: ab \notin E(G), a \in A, b \in B\}$.
+Using this notion, one may easily prove that $K_{3,3}$~and~$B_8$ are the only simple cubic bipartite graphs of order at most eight.
+(This proof technique is illustrated in the proof of~Proposition~\ref{prp:cubic-bipartite-graphs-order-ten}.)
 Consequently, $K_{3,3}$ is the only simple brace of order six.
 Using Corollary~\ref{cor:non-superfluous-edges-in-braces}, one may infer that $B_8$ is the only minimal brace of order eight.

 \begin{prp} The only minimal braces of order at most eight are $K_2, C_4, K_{3,3}$ and $B_8$.~ \end{prp}